TR blog images-4

 iv.
 Legal fees: estimated 1% of the inheritance.
 Minimum fee: 3.500 sterling pounds

-If you’d like to find out more about how Title Research can help you with probate genealogy or asset repatriation, call our Client Services Team on 0345 87 27 600 or email fill in the form below.
+If you’d like to find out more about how Title Research can help you with probate genealogy or asset repatriation, call our Client Services Team on 0345 87 27 600 or email us by filling in the form below.

 Topics: Intestacy, Overseas Assets, Tax